 An effective Corporate Creed should serve a self-monitoring function, which helps employees make routine, ethical decisions.
 If your Corporate Creed clearly defines the lines between right and wrong, you can avoid the problem encountered by William Hurt in the movie “Broadcast News.”
 At one point, Holly Hunter castigates Mr. Hurt for faking his reactions during an on-camera interview of a rape victim.
 “You crossed the line,” she screams.
 Without pause, he replies, “Well, they keep moving the line.”
 An effective Corporate Creed clearly points out the unmoving line between right and wrong.

-The lack of a unifying creed is exemplified in Bowen McCoy’s Parable of the Sadhu, in which several disparate groups of mountain climbers simultaneously come upon a bedraggled Sadhu while at high altitude in the
+The lack of a unifying creed is exemplified in Bowen McCoy’s Parable of the Sadhu, in which several disparate groups of mountain climbers simultaneously come upon a bedraggled Sadhu while at high altitude in the Himalayas.
+The Sadhu is in obvious physical distress and it is apparent he would not survive unless he is carried down the mountain a substantial distance and given shelter and food.
+Each party provides the Sadhu with some assistance, such as clothing, snacks and water.
+However, none of them climbers abandoned their journey to ensure the Sadhu’s safety.

 Years later, McCoy remains haunted by his encounter with the Sadhu.
 Among the many challenges that he notes led to no one offering the Sadhu sufficient aid to ensure his survival was the individual climbers’ lack of a collective purpose, based upon shared values and beliefs.
 In effect, their lack of a Corporate Creed caused each of them to make an expeditious and arguably unethical decision to pursue their goal of reaching the summit.